SkrubLearner#

 report(*, environment, mode, ...)Call the method specified by

-modeand return the result and full report.set_params(**params)Set the parameters of this estimator.
+modeand return the result and full report.set_named_params(**params)Set the tunable parameters (choices), indexed by choice name.

 get_param_grid